 - You want to understand your skin and its needs and are looking for advice on the best skin care products to set a skin care regimen.

-- You want to undergo facial sessions or body hair removal.
+- You want to undergo facial sessions.

 - You are seeking facial extraction and chemical peeling procedures.